cakeio-unreal/cakeio-unreal.github.io/docs/core-api/cake-mix.md

 The Count functions do not return an `Aborted` directory work outcome.
 Assuming the operation can launch, it will succeed.

 !!! warning
-	The value returned by the count operation is only valid if the count operation is reported as a success.
+	The value returned a Count function is only valid if the count operation succeeds.

 === "C++"
     All the count functions return an [FCakeMixCount](#fcakemixcount) object which just wraps an [FCakeResultDirWork](../core-api/special-types/results.md#fcakeresultdirwork) result and an `int32` representing the number of elements counted.
 That's all there is to this function, nothing more, nothing less.